 If you or someone you know is interested in learning more about obstructive sleep apnea and the solutions that we can provide can contact our office at 260-482-3759.
 Breathe easy and sleep better knowing that Hale Family Dentistry is focused on your overall health and wellbeing.

-Dr. Jonathan Hale can help residents of Fort Wayne get a more restful night’s sleep.
+Dr. Jonathan Hale, a local dentist in Fort Wayne, can help you obtain a restful night’s sleep.
 Dr. Hale is an American Academy of Dental Sleep Medicine (AADSM) member.
 AADSM is the leading national organization for dentists who treat snoring and obstructive sleep apnea with oral appliance therapy, an effective alternative treatment to the standard continuous positive airway pressure (CPAP) machine.